skirtley/pipedreamsnova/wp-content/plugins/clover-online-orders/readme.txt

 Please let us know so we can implement additional features.
 925-234-5554 / support@merchanteh.us

 == Changelog ==
+= 1.3.1 =
+* Fixed printing issues
+* Fixed order note not changed
+* Added the receipt link to the text messages
+* Added 'PAID' to order title if the order was paid
 = 1.3.0 =
 * Added new Store Interface “Store Interface 5”
 * Added reports feature